touilleMan/godot-python/README.md

 	This is the file's main class which will be made available to Godot.
 This class must inherit of `godot.Node` or any of it children (i.g.
 	`godot.KinematicBody`).
-	Obviously you can't have two `exposed` class in the same file.
+	Obviously you can't have two `exposed` class in the same file given Godot retreives the class based on the file path alone.
 	"""
 	# Exposed class can define some attributes as export(<type>) to achieve
 	# similar goal than GDSscript's `export` keyword